danielnehrig/nvim/Readme.md

 while it has its plugin ecosystem and IDE like capabilities\
 it does not offer an out-of-the-box solution like VSCode\
 for that case boilerplate configurations like Lunarvim or Lvim are out there\
-even this config would be a great place to start to have IDE like capabilities\
+even this config would be a great place to start to have IDE like capabilities
-it's inspired by Lvim though not cloned

 # Setup